AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ### (Alpha) [!UICONTROL Profiles by completeness] {#profile-completeness}

-This widget creates a histogram of profile completeness since the last processing date.
+This widget creates a circle chart of profile completeness since the last processing date.
 The completeness of a profile is measured by the percentage of attributes that are filled with non-null values among all observed attributes.

 This widget shows the proportion of profiles that are of high, medium, or low completeness.
 By default, there are three levels of completeness configured: